dipakprajapati2703/reactjs-practice/src/examples/README.md

 - **Immutable updates** for objects and arrays
 - **Form handling** and user interactions
 - **Array and object** state management patterns
+- **Beautiful card-based UI** with responsive design and smooth animations

 ### **`hooks-example/` - React Hooks Patterns**
 - **useEffect hook** for side effects and cleanup